BubbaJoe/BitcoinCash-Wallet/README.md

 	// Adds a script to the wallet and get notifications back when coins are received or spent from it RemoveWatchedScript(script []byte) error

-	// Adds a callback for incoming transactions, push AddTransactionListener(showEveryTx bool, callback func(spvwallet.TransactionCallback)) (callbackId int)
+	// Adds a callback for incoming transactions. the showEveryTx will not filter, and show all tx's - eturns a callbackId AddTransactionListener(showEveryTx bool, callback func(spvwallet.TransactionCallback)) (callbackId int)

+	// Removes a transaction listener by the callbackId and returns and error RemoveTransactionListener(callbackId int) error

-	// Adds a callback for incoming transactions, push RemoveTransactionListener(callbackId int) error
+	// Adds a callback for incoming blocks. the showTipOnly will only show blocks with 1 confirmation tx's.
+Returns a callbackId AddBlockListener(showTipOnly bool, callback func(spvwallet.BlockCallback)) (callbackId int)

+	// Removes a block listener by the callbackId and returns and error RemoveBlockListener(callbackId int) error

 	// Use this to re-download merkle blocks in case of missed transactions ReSyncBlockchain(fromHeight int32)